vsoch/gridtest/paper/paper.md

 an interactive report for GitHub pages, this is easy to do with running GridTest with the `--save` or `--save-web` flags.
 An example web report is shown in Figure 1.
-Any grid can also be exported to json for archiving in a repository or extension to other custom visualizations.
+Any grid can also be exported to JSON for archiving in a repository or extension to other custom visualizations.

 ![Figure 1.
 An example GridTest web report](report.png)